Bussard ramjet: Feasibility

 Since the time of Bussard's original proposal, it has been discovered that the region surrounding the Solar System has a much lower density of hydrogen than was believed at that time (see Local Interstellar Cloud).
 In 1969, John Ford Fishback made an important contribution, describing the details of the required magnetic field.

 In 1978, T. A. Heppenheimer analyzed Bussard's original suggestion of fusing protons, but found the Bremsstrahlung losses from compressing protons to fusion densities was greater than the power that could be produced by a factor of about 1 billion, thus indicating that the proposed version of the Bussard ramjet was infeasible.
 However, Daniel P. Whitmire's 1975 analysis indicates that a ramjet may achieve net power via the CNO cycle, which produces fusion at a much higher rate (~10^{16} times higher) than the proton–proton chain.

 Robert Zubrin and Dana Andrews analyzed one hypothetical version of the Bussard ramjet design in 1988.
 They determined that their version of the ramjet would be unable to accelerate into the solar wind.

-A 2021 study found that, while feasible in principle, the practical construction of a useful Bussard ramjet would be beyond even a civilization of Kardashev type II.
+A 2021 study found that, while feasible in principle, the practical construction of a useful Bussard ramjet (of the Fishback's design) would require a funnel with a diameter of 4000 kilometers, and thus might be beyond even a civilization of Kardashev type II.

 Related inventions

-Ram Augmented Interstellar Rocket (RAIR)
+Ram augmented interstellar rocket

-The problem of using the interstellar medium as the sole fuel source led to study of the Ram Augmented Interstellar Rocket (RAIR).
+The problem of using the interstellar medium as the sole fuel source led to study of the ram augmented interstellar rocket (RAIR).
 The RAIR carries its nuclear fuel supply and exhausts the reaction products to produce some of its thrust.
 However it greatly enhances its performance by scooping the interstellar medium and using this as extra reaction mass to augment the rocket.
 The propulsion system of the RAIR consists of three subsystems: a fusion reactor, a scoop field, and a plasma accelerator.
 Fuel is launched ahead of the ship with the accelerator.
 The scoop field funnels the fuel into another accelerator (this could for example be a heat exchange system transferring thermal energy from the reactor directly to the interstellar gas) which is supplied power from a reactor.
 One of the best ways to understand this concept is to consider that the hydrogen nuclear fuel carried on board acts as a fuel (energy source) whereas the interstellar gas collected by the scoop and then exhausted at great speed from the back acts as a propellant (the reaction mass), the vehicle therefore has a limited fuel supply but an unlimited propellant supply.
 A normal Bussard ramjet would have an infinite supply of both.
 However, theory suggests that where a Bussard ramjet would suffer drag from having to pre-accelerate interstellar gas to its own speed before intake, a RAIR system would be able to transfer energy via the "accelerator" mechanism to the interstellar medium despite velocity differences, and so would suffer far less drag.